spencertipping/ni/doc/ni_by_example_4.md

 ```

 ####`m'fields'`: Array of fields.
-Analogous to `p'F_ ...'`.
-You can use array syntax to get particular fields, for example:
+Analogous to `p'F_ ...'`. `fields` is a Ruby array, so you can use array syntax to get particular fields, for example:

 ```
 $  ni //license FWr2m'r fields[0..3]'